Ukraine's Kyiv area hit by Iranian-made kamikaze drones

 Western leaders this week pledged to send more weapons to Ukraine, including air defense systems and weapons Kyiv has said are critical to defeating the invading Russian forces.

-Britain said Thursday that it will provide missiles for advanced NASAM anti-aircraft systems that the Pentagon plans to send to Ukraine in coming weeks.
+Britain said Thursday it would provide missiles for advanced NASAM anti-aircraft systems that the Pentagon plans to send to Ukraine in coming weeks.
 It’s also sending hundreds of additional aerial drones for information gathering and logistics support, plus 18 more howitzer artillery guns.

-U.K. Defence Secretary Ben Wallace said that “these weapons will help Ukraine defend its skies from attacks and strengthen their overall missile defense alongside the U.S. NASAMS.”
+U.K. Defense Secretary Ben Wallace said “these weapons will help Ukraine defend its skies from attacks and strengthen their overall missile defense alongside the U.S. NASAMS.”

 The systems, which Kyiv has long wanted, will provide medium- to long-range defense against missile attacks.

-The offer comes as NATO defense ministers meet in Brussels, aiming to help bolster Ukraine’s aerial defenses after Monday's widespread Russian assault.
+The offer came as NATO defense ministers met in Brussels, aiming to help bolster Ukraine’s aerial defenses after Russia's attacks this week.

-Ukraine’s military said this week that its current air defenses have shot down dozens of incoming Russian missiles and Shahed-136 drones, the so-called kamikaze drones that have played an increasingly deadly role in the war.
+Ukraine’s military said its current air defenses have shot down dozens of incoming Russian missiles and Shahed-136 drones, the so-called kamikaze drones that have played an increasingly deadly role in the war.

-Ukraine's air force command said Thursday its air defense shot down six Iranian drones over the Odesa and Mykolaiv regions during the the past night.
-Ukrainian officials said that Iranian instructors based in the occupied regions of Ukraine have been training Russians on how to operate the drones.
+Ukraine's air force command said Thursday its air defense shot down six Iranian drones from over the Odesa and Mykolaiv regions during the night.
+Ukrainian officials said that Iranian instructors based in the occupied regions of Ukraine have trained Russians how to operate the drones.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine